CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 if it does not yet exist) and "stdin" contains the input for the process: the data that is going to be sent to stdin the moment the program starts.

 The Yothalot master server automatically assigns  the job to one of the nodes in the cluster.
-This can literally be any node, and you can never be sure on which server the job will be started.
-However, with the optional "server" and "filename" properties you can include hints for the Yothalot master on which server the job would run best.
-If you include the "server" property, and set it to a hostname of one of the nodes in the Yothalot cluster, the master node will do its best to assign the job to that specific node.
-By including the "filename" property, the master will try to assign the job to a node that holds a local copy of that specific file.
+By setting the "server" property, you can tell which server you want to run the job on.
+By setting the "filename" property, you can specify it to run the job on a node that holds a local copy of that specific file.
+These are just hints (the server can assign it to another node).
+Only when you specify "location" to be "force", you can actually enforce this behaviour.

 If you want to be notified when the job is finished, you must include an exchange and routing key in the JSON, so that the Yothalot process